skalenetwork/skale-consensus/README.md

 ### Running tests

-After the build completes, *build* directory includes a test binary  **consensust** that can run number of consensus tests.
+After the build completes, the *build* directory contains a test binary named **consensust**,
+which can run a number of consensus tests.

 The test subdirectories are located in the **tests** directory.
-To run a particular test, cd into its respective subdirectory.
+To run a specific test, navigate to its corresponding subdirectory.

 Examples: